nixilla/gather/README.md

   They spit out a webpack build called `styles.css`.

 * Each page has their own JS entry point (needs to be defined in `webpack.apps.js`).
-  On top of that, they load a common chunk, containing `jquery`, `bootstrap` and other stuff that the `webpack common chunk` plugin finds is shared between the apps.
+  On top of that, they load a common chunk, containing `bootstrap`, `popper.js` and other stuff that the `webpack common chunk` plugin finds is shared between the apps.

 *[Return to TOC](#table-of-contents)*